 2. Why just five days per week?
-Our experience is that for most people routines of life revolve around a five day work week, so it is often easier to schedule devotional reading in that framework.
-This of course leaves the weekends free for alternate readings — which provides variety.
-We might suggestion on the weekends, the reader read one chapter of Proverbs and three chapters of Psalms each day.
-In this way, in one year the entire book of Proverbs will be read three times, and the book of Psams twice–with a few days to spare!
+Our experience is that for most people, routines of life revolve around a five-day work week, so it is often easier to schedule devotional readings in that framework.
+This, of course, leaves the weekends free for alternate readings—which provides variety.
+We might suggest on the weekends, the reader read one chapter of Proverbs and three chapters of Psalms each day.
+In this way, in one year the entire book of Proverbs will be read three times, and the book of Psalms twice—with a few days to spare!

-3. We suggest taking 15 minutes each workday morning: 1 minute to pray, asking the Lord to open your mind and heart to His voice.
-10 minutes for reading and musing on the meditation, 4 minutes for prayer based on devotional for the day.
+3. We suggest taking 15 minutes each workday morning: one minute to pray, asking the Lord to open your mind and heart to His voice; ten minutes for reading and musing on the meditation; and four minutes for prayer based on devotional for the day.
 The more specific you can be in your prayer, the better.
 Remember, the Lord wants to hear from you.
-Feel free, of course, keep a log of your prayer concerns, so that you can be consistent.
+Feel free, of course, keep a log of your prayer concerns so that you can be consistent.